A FUTURE FOOD FOREST!

 • My Account

-The Root 66 Community Garden The Root 66 Community Garden The Root 66 Community Garden
+The Root 66 Garden The Root 66 Garden The Root 66 Garden

 Rancho Cucamonga, California

-Step into a space where community, sustainability, and growth thrive side by side.
-As the largest community garden in California, our 14-acre sanctuary is home to more than 90 rental plots, vibrant shared spaces, and a mission rooted in connection.
+Step into a place where community, sustainability, and growth flourish together.
+As the largest community garden in California, our 14 plus acre sanctuary is home to more than 90 plots, abundant shared growing areas, and a mission deeply rooted in connection, education, and stewardship.

-Owned by our non-profit, The Root 66 Garden property is nearly self-sufficient.
-We run our own well, with solar power on the horizon, and remain dedicated to cultivating the land so it can continue to be a place of learning, growing, and gathering for generations to come.
+Owned and operated by our nonprofit, The Root 66 Garden is nearly self sufficient.
+We operate on our own well and are partially powered by a solar power system, while thoughtfully caring for the land so it remains a thriving space for learning, growing, and gathering for generations to come.

-Whether you come to plant, harvest, or simply enjoy the beauty and peace of nature, you’ll discover more than just a garden—you’ll find a community.
+Whether you come to plant, harvest, learn, or simply enjoy the beauty and peace of nature, you will discover more than a garden.
+You will find a community.
 Together, we grow food, friendships, and knowledge, nurturing both the earth and each other.

 About Us